RadioAstronomySoftwareGroup/pyuvdata/docs/uvcal_tutorial.rst

 UVCal: Calibrating UVData
 -------------------------
-Calibration solutions in a :class:`pyuvdata.UVCal` object can be applied to a :class:`pyuvdata.UVData` object using the :func:`pyuvdata.utils.uvcalibrate` function.
+Calibration solutions in a :class:`pyuvdata.UVCal` object can be applied to a :class:`pyuvdata.UVData` object using the :func:`pyuvdata.uvcalibrate` function.

 a) Calibration of UVData by UVCal